magento/architecture/design-documents/services-orchestration.md

-#Distributed services orchestration by using workflow (state machine)
+# Distributed services orchestration by using workflow (state machine)

+This is an extension to [Service Isolation](service-isolation.md) document.

+## Actual challenges
 The keeping of strict boundaries between services rises a new challenge on how to organize complex cross-system communication that was inherited from the Magento application.
 The fact sub-applications can be deployed separately lead us to an obvious conclusion that such communication will be performed through the network and this communication does not have a state that can be shared between different components.
 The old scenario which required interaction across multiple domains, for instance, catalog and checkout, with this model of application deployment will have to invoke such operations remotely.
 The purpose of this document is to propose a way how to organize and manage such scenarios.
 ![Figure 1](services-orchestration/so1.png)